Texas secession movements: Texas Nationalist Movement

 The Texas Nationalist Movement (TNM), headed by Daniel Miller, evolved from one of the factions of the old Republic of Texas in 2005.
 However, the organization has disassociated itself from the Republic of Texas and the tactics of McLaren, instead opting for more political rather than confrontational or violent solution.
 The group has county-level groups in most parts of the state.

 According to its website, the objective of the Texas Nationalist Movement is "the complete, total and unencumbered political, cultural and economic independence of Texas".
 Unlike its predecessor, TNM claims to work peaceably with the current political system, and to reject use of force to achieve its goals.
 TNM is an unincorporated association under the laws of the State of Texas.
 The organization focuses on political support and advocacy, and education surrounding the issue of secession.
 It seeks to have the Texas Legislature call for a state-wide referendum on the issue, similar to the Scottish Independence vote of 2014.

 In January 2013, members of the TNM rallied at the state capital in Austin to promote the resolution, resulting in one mention of secession by one lawmaker on the opening day of the legislative session.
 In May 2016, the Texas GOP narrowly rejected bringing a resolution for secession to a floor vote at the 2016 Texas Republican Convention.
 However, in 2020, the Republican Party of Texas included a plank in its party platform (with 93% approval) stating that the federal government has impaired Texas' right to self-government, that any legislation infringing upon the Tenth Amendment to the United States Constitution "should be ignored, opposed, refused, and nullified", and that Texas retains the right to secede if any future Congress or President change the current political system from a constitutional republic to something else.
 In June 2022, it voted to include a further secessionist plank in its party platform, calling for the Texas Legislature to approve a referendum on whether Texas should secede from the Union on the 2023 statewide ballot.

-Representatives from the Texas Nationalist Movement made multiple trips to Russia in the mid-2010s, and received funding to attend a conference in Russia from the Russian government (via a nonprofit).
-Miller has refused to reveal the extent of the funding.
+In 2015, a representative from the Texas Nationalist Movement attended a separatist conference in Russia.
+Public record show that the conference was almost entirely paid for by the Kremlin's "National Charitable Foundation".

 During Russia's 2016 interference operations in the U.S., a fake Russian Facebook page, dubbed "Heart of Texas," claimed it was passing information about supporters along to the Texas Nationalist Movement.

+In 2024, the TNM declared its support for secessionist groups in Northern Mexico.
+In 2024, Miller submitted over 140,000 signatures from petitions signed in support of secession.
+Miller said of the rising support for secession:If you look at where support is for this issue right now, in this lifecycle of an independence movement, we're outperforming Brexit, we're outperforming Scottish independence and we're outperforming Catalan — and we're outperforming everyone at every stage of the process.